Skip to main content

 Expect a 6-12 month journey.
 Most patients who follow the protocol consistently report improvements within the first 8 weeks, with continued progress as they move through each phase.

 The protocol is sequenced, but your experience will be individualized.
-Your clinician will guide timing based on your response to each phase.
+Your provider will guide timing based on your response to each phase.

 Frequently asked questions